F-ca7/sealtalk-android/SA documents/SA/SA.md

 **Acquirers**

 RongCloud provides real-time communication cloud services.
 They release SealTalk-android as a demo application for their cloud services.
+Acquirers wants to sold their cloud services, so they want to make it simple, and capable to demonstrate the ability of cloud server.

 **User**

 As a real-time communication software, SealTalk has a very broad user base.
 The user could use it as a tool for personal communication, or to send message in a company.
 Notice that SealTalk\`s basic function are built for general usage, enterprise user may need to modified their part.
+For business user,they want SealTalk to be easily extended for their purpose, while user prefers it to be as easy as possible in using.

 **Suppliers**